-Of course, Adickes went on to create other giant pieces in his workshop including 36-foot abstract statues of The Beatles in the Sergeant Pepper’s Lonely Hearts Club Band finery, the realistic 18-foot busts of U.S. and Texas presidents, the 67-foot Sam Houston Statue along I-45 in Huntsville, and the “We Love Houston” sign, most recently installed along the Katy Freeway in the Heights.
+Of course, Adickes went on to create other giant pieces in his workshop including 36-foot abstract statues of The Beatles in their Sergeant Pepper’s Lonely Hearts Club Band finery, the realistic 18-foot busts of U.S. and Texas presidents, the 67-foot Sam Houston Statue along I-45 in Huntsville, and the “We Love Houston” sign.

 David Adickes’ Virtuoso